SkylineCommunications/dataminer-docs/connector-help/connector_help/Telenet_CM_Collector.md

 - **Port Number**: The port of the connected device, by default *161*.
 - **Get community string**: The community string used when reading values from the device, by default *public*.
-- **Set community string**: Not needed, because the driver will not perform sets.
+- **Set community string**: Not needed, because the connector will not perform sets.

 Note: All polled CMs will share the same settings, and all polled CMTSs will share the same settings.